nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Actor**: Grocer

 **Main Success Scenario (MSS)**:
-1. User chooses to add a new delivery by entering the details for the new delivery (date and time, supplier index, product name, quantity, cost).
+1. User chooses to add a new delivery by entering the details for the new delivery (date and dateTime, supplier index, product name, quantity, cost).
 2. VV adds the delivery entry to the list and displays the updated list of deliveries.
    Use case ends.

 **Extensions**:
-- **1a.** VV detects that the date or time format is invalid.
+- **1a.** VV detects that the date or dateTime format is invalid.
     - **1a1.** VV displays an error message.
       Use case ends.